Mahoning Avenue Bridge reopens to traffic

-YOUNGSTOWN, Ohio (WKBN) – Drivers who regularly take Interstate 680 will be glad to hear that the construction on the Mahoning Avenue Bridge is coming to a close.
+YOUNGSTOWN, Ohio (WYTV) – Drivers who regularly take Interstate 680 will be glad to hear that the construction on the Mahoning Avenue Bridge is coming to a close.

 According to Ray Marsch from the Ohio Department of Transportation, the bridge reopened to traffic Tuesday morning.
 Crews are hoping to have all lanes underneath open by Wednesday evening.